drizzle-ai-systems/pre-commit-sops/README.md

 ## Installation

-You can checke manually if your selected file(s) are encrypted by running the following commands:
+You can check manually if your selected file(s) are encrypted by running the following commands:

 1. Install the pre-commit
 ```bash